Driver (series)

-Driver is a video game series developed by Reflections Interactive (now Ubisoft Reflections), and originally published by GT Interactive, later by Infogrames/Atari and now by Ubisoft.
-The gameplay consists of a mixture of action-adventure and driving in open world environments.
-Since the series began in 1999, there have been five main installments released.

-As of August 2011, the series has sold more than 16 million units worldwide.
+Driver is a video game series consisting of a mixture of action-adventure and driving in open world environments.
+It is developed by Reflections Interactive (now Ubisoft Reflections), and originally published by GT Interactive, later by Infogrames/Atari and then Ubisoft.
+Since the series began with Driver in 1999, there have been five main installments released of which the latest is Driver: San Francisco in 2011, most of which are about a fictional police officer called John Tanner.
+As of February 2016, the series has sold more than 20 million units worldwide.

 Games

 Driver

 The first game of the Driver series was released for the PlayStation on 25 June 1999 in Europe and 30 June in the U.S. It was later released in 2000 for Game Boy Color in April, Windows in September, Mac in December, and iOS in December 2009.
 In the game, the player controls a former racecar driver turned undercover police detective named John Tanner.
 It featured a storyline inspired by 1960s/70s car chase movies such as Bullitt (1968) and The Driver (1978) and based in four real-life cities; Miami, San Francisco, Los Angeles and New York City.
 It was the best selling game of the Driver series and an evolution of the freedom to explore a city as brought forth in the early Grand Theft Auto games.